 Emergency energy assistance in West Virginia

 The West Virginia Bureau for Children and Families Assistance administers the emergency assistance program in partnership with your local DHHR Office.
+Call (304) 558-0684 for the main intake.
 You will need to call or stop by your local office to apply.